streamshub/flink-sql-examples/RELEASING.md

 If we ever needed to release an older version for some reason (like we wanted to put out a bugfixed 0.0.2 but main has moved far ahead)

-1. Branch off the tag you want to work from, the release branch name must start with `releases/`, so if I want to add a bugfix to 0.0.1 I might execute `git checkout -b releases/0.0 0.0.1 && git push releases/0.0`
+1. Branch off the tag you want to work from, the release branch name must start with `release-`, so if I want to add a bugfix to 0.0.1 I might execute `git checkout -b release-0.0 0.0.1 && git push release-0.0`
-2. Transition the new `releases/0.0` branch to Development following the process above,  setting the branch to `releases/0.0` in the action
+2. Transition the new `release-0.0` branch to Development following the process above,  setting the branch to `release-0.0` in the action
 3. Make code changes
-4. Release the branch following the process above, setting the branch to `releases/0.0` in the action
+4. Release the branch following the process above, setting the branch to `release-0.0` in the action